Galarcel/Galarcel/README.md

-### Hi there 👋
+### Hullo!👋🏼🥸
-I think fried chicken is quite good
+I am a new developer looking for fun projects.
 <!--
-Hullo!
-I am a new developer looking for fun projects.
+Will add more to this description (mebe) soon
 -->